datanav/docs/configuration.rst

    * - ``use_ssl``
      - Boolean
-     - Indicates to the client wether to use a secure socket layer (``SSL``) or not when communicating with the LDAP service
+     - Indicates to the client whether to use a secure socket layer (``SSL``) or not when communicating with the LDAP service
      - false
      -